iara113/iara113/README.md

 ## Hi there, I'm ✦ Iara ✦

 ### About me
-I'm a student at the University of Porto, currently pursuing a bachelor's degree in Artificial Intelligence and Data Science.
+Artificial Intelligence and Data Science specialist with a solid expertise in machine learning, data processing and analysis, and algorithm development.
+Graduated from University of Porto with a Bachelor's degree in Artificial Intelligence and Data Science, which provided me with strong knowledge of several programming languages with a particular preference in Python.

+Currently, I am pursuing a Master's degree in Medical Informatics, focusing on the use of machine learning for early disease detection and algorithms to assist in surgical procedures.
+This intersection of AI, Data Science, and healthcare is a field I find particularly inspiring as it holds the potential to contribute significantly to advancements in medical technology and patient care.
 #
 <div>
   <a href="https://github.com/iara113">